Joseph Biroc

 Joseph Francis Biroc, ASC (February 12, 1903 – September 7, 1996) was an American cinematographer.
-He was born in New York City and began working in films at the Paragon Studios in Fort Lee, New Jersey.
-After working there for approximately six years, he moved to Los Angeles.
-Once in Southern California, Biroc worked at the RKO Pictures movie studio.
-During World War II, he served in the U.S. Army Signal Corps and filmed the Liberation of Paris in August 1944.
-In 1950, Biroc left RKO Pictures and freelanced on projects at various studios.
-In addition to his film work, which included It's a Wonderful Life (1946) and The Flight of the Phoenix (1965), Biroc worked on various television series, including the Adventures of Superman and Wonder Woman.
-He frequently collaborated with film director Robert Aldrich.
+Born in New York City, he entered the film industry in 1918 as a laboratory technician in Fort Lee, New Jersey, and moved to Los Angeles in 1927, where he worked as a camera operator at RKO Pictures.
+During World War II he served in the U.S. Army Signal Corps, filming the Liberation of Paris in August 1944.
+He later worked as a freelance cinematographer at various studios and frequently collaborated with the director Robert Aldrich.

+In addition to his film work, which included It's a Wonderful Life (1946) and The Flight of the Phoenix (1965), Biroc worked on various television series, including Adventures of Superman.

-Biroc won the Academy Award for Best Cinematography for The Towering Inferno (1974), which he shared with Fred J. Koenekamp, and two Primetime Emmy Awards, one for the TV movie Brian's Song and one for the series Casablanca.
+Biroc won the Academy Award for Best Cinematography for The Towering Inferno (1974), which he shared with Fred J. Koenekamp, having previously been nominated for Hush...Hush, Sweet Charlotte (1964).
+He also won two Primetime Emmy Awards, one for the television film Brian's Song and one for the series Casablanca.
+In 1988, he received the American Society of Cinematographers' Lifetime Achievement Award for his body of work.

 Early life

-Joseph Francis Biroc was born on February 12, 1903, in New York City, New York.
-He developed a passion about film in his childhood.
-He saw his "first movie in 1910 on a vacant lot five blocks from his home" and knew from then he wanted to spend the rest of his life making movies.
+Joseph Francis Biroc was born on February 12, 1903, in New York City.
+He developed a passion for film in childhood.
+He recalled seeing his first film in 1910 on a vacant lot five blocks from his home, and said he knew from then that he wanted to spend his life making movies.